Greenport, Suffolk County, New York: Tourism

 Greenport is also known for its tourism during the summer.
 It has a locally famous 1920s carousel, located near the waterfront.
 The village is also the home of the East End Seaport Museum & Marine Foundation, which hosts the annual Maritime Festival each September.
 The museum is housed in the former station house of the Greenport Long Island Rail Road station, while the East end of the Railroad Museum of Long Island is located in the former freight house.
 The new station is the terminus of the Long Island Rail Road.

 Most of the tourism stems from maritime activities, as well as proximity to the more than 40 vineyards on the East End of Long Island.
-It has many small shops and boutiques, ice cream parlors, bed-and-breakfasts, and restaurants ranging from fine-dining to paper-napkin crab shacks.
+It has many small shops and boutiques, ice cream parlors, bed-and-breakfasts, and restaurants ranging from fine-dining to paper-napkin crab shacks and is home to Claudio's Restaurants, the oldest single-family owned restaurant until it was sold in 2018.
+The building itself is over 150 years old.

-Greenport is also home to upscale hotels like The Menhaden, American Beech and The Sound View as well as historic motels like the Silver Sands.

-Greenport proves to be the hub of the North Fork foodie culture with many acclaimed restaurants.
-Noah's, First and South, PORT, Lucharito's, The Frisky Oyster, Anker, Kontiki, and 1943 Pizza Bar all rank among new and acclaimed restaurants on the North Fork in the village.
-It is home to Claudio's Restaurants, the oldest single-family owned restaurant until it was sold in 2018.
-Since then, it has become a staple of the waterfront town, boasting four venues on the property.
-It is most well known for its main restaurant on the corner of Main Street.
-The building itself is over 150 years old and is known for its upscale dining experience.
-The property has also gained traction for their waterfront bar and restaurant, as well as Crabby Jerry's.
-Within the last five years, it has gained a following during the summer months for its late night experience and dockside dining for boaters.

 Government

-The Mayor of the Village of Greenport is George Hubbard, Jr., who was elected in March, 2015.
-He succeeded Mayor David Nyce, under whom Hubbard served as a Trustee and Deputy Mayor.
-The Village is governed by a five-member board of Trustees, of which the Mayor is the chair and a voting member.
-The Mayor and Trustees serve four-year terms.
-Village Trustee Jack Martilotta, elected in March, 2015, serves as Deputy Mayor.
-The other Trustees are Peter Clarke (elected March, 2019), Mary Bess Phillips (first elected March, 2009, re-elected in 2013 and 2017), and Julia Robins (first elected March, 2013, re-elected 2017).

-Schools
+The Mayor of the Village of Greenport is Kevin Stuessi, who was elected in March 2023.